|1722||Second||Oct 2020||Plant Biosecurity and Product Integrity|

 Fall armyworm eggs are usually laid on the under surface of leaves in clustered masses of 100-200, covered with a ‘felt like’ layer of scales (Figure 1).
 The eggs are pale yellow.

 Small fall armyworm larvae are usually light green to brown, with a dark head capsule.
-Evidence of crop damage, such as the skeletonising of leaves (or ”windows”) is often more readily visible than the presence of larvae (Figure 2).
+Young larvae feed on one surface of the leaf.
+What remains is an opaque layer of cuticle referred to as a ‘window’ which are typically more evident than the presence of larvae (Figure 2).

 Large fall armyworm larvae grow to 3-4 cm, becoming darker as they mature, with pale white stripes along the length of the body (Figure 3).
 The large caterpillars have a pale inverted “Y” shape between the eyes.
 Two dark spots with dark spines occur on each body segment on the upper body surface, with 4 black spots arranged in a square on the last abdominal segment.